Please click on the links below to view a specific story or simply scroll to enjoy reading them all.

 Meet Esther Dominguez… end stage renal disease and dialysis patient at Maricopa Integrated Health System (soon to be Valleywise Health).

 Esther always finds the positive in any situation and has a smile on her face.
 However, behind her smile and positive attitude she was often struggling to make ends meet.
 Living alone, Esther found herself on repeated occasions having to choose between paying for food or paying for transportation.
 Calling her renal disease social worker to say she would have to miss a treatment because she could not cover the cost of getting there, Esther knew she was putting her life at risk.
 Without dialysis, fluid overload and toxin buildup for dialysis patients is deadly.
-Fortunately, funds from the Arizona Women’s Board grant were available to pay for Esther’s transportation.
+Fortunately, funds from the Arizona Women’s Board grant were available to pay for Esther’s transportation, ensuring she could receive the lifesaving treatment.

 “I am grateful to those who help me avoid being forced to choose.”